- Cell Biology

 - Contact Us

-Neuropeptides are generally co-released with a primary neurotransmitter; for example the neurotransmitter acetylcholine coexists with Substance P and VIP.
+Neuropeptides are typically co-released with a primary neurotransmitter; for example the neurotransmitter acetylcholine coexists with Substance P and VIP.
 They differ to neurotransmitters in that they are produced from larger precursor proteins and are not recycled back into the neuron after secretion.
+Also, neuropeptides can be modified by extracellular peptidases, which can inactivate biological activity or increase the affinity of a peptide for a receptor while decreasing the affinity for a different receptor.

 Neuropeptides are involved in energy expenditure, fluid retention, memory, pain, stress and anxiety and diabetes.
 Peptoid drugs act to block or mimic the action of neuropeptides and can be used clinically for the treatment of pain, anxiety disorders and drug abuse.